-Site A inherits three map services from Site B, including one called Roadways.
-You edit Site B and remove Roadways from the map.
-Now you save Site B and edit Site A. Site A no longer has the Roadways map service in it.
+- Site A inherits three map services from Site B, including one called Roadways. - You edit Site B and remove Roadways from the map.

+- You save Site B and edit Site A. - Site A no longer has the Roadways map service in it.

-Create a Dedicated Site for Print Templates on page 272
+Create a Dedicated Site for Print Templates on page 306

-5.3.2 Edit a Site
+5.3.2 Layer Catalog Sites